jakerella/p52/scenarios/the-calico-wizard/reference_tables.md

 16
 Good Armor *
-Decrease damage by the value of your Level x 2 Decrease Move by: (number of total armor pieces equipped / 2) 17
+Decrease damage by the value of your Level x 2 Decrease Move by: (number of total armor pieces equipped / 2) @TODO: modified by Lift 17
 Fire Elixir
 When thrown, deals damage to every enemy on a spot: